Basic Academy of International Studies: Activities

 The school's Lone Wolf is the oldest continuously printed newspaper in Henderson.
 In the regional annual high school journalism contest, the Las Vegas Review-Journal awarded the Lone Wolf best newspaper in the reduced format category in 2009.
 In 2023, it won second place for best high school newspaper.
 Recognized by the Columbia Scholastic Press Association, the school's El Lobo yearbook won the organization's Crown Award five times, in 1991, 1992, 1994, 1995, and 2005.
 It has also won the National Pacemaker Award for yearbooks in 1998 and 2000.

-The Marine Corps JROTC program is currently headed by SgtMaj Bradley Kasal and LtCol Bradley Van Slyke. won the championship 16 out of 18 times between 1996–2014 at the Bear West Coast National Drill meet and 16 of the prior 18 years.
+The Marine Corps JROTC program was led by SgtMaj Bradley Kasal until his retirement in 2025 and currently by LtCol Bradley Van Slyke. won the championship 16 out of 18 times between 1996–2014 at the Bear West Coast National Drill meet and 16 of the prior 18 years.

 Clubs

 The school hosts several academic and community-service clubs including Model United Nations, robotics, speech and debate, chess, FCCLA, DECA, Key Club, Success Street (community service), National Honor Society, Best Buddies, and IB student council.

 Clubs centered on identity or religion include the Fellowship of Christian Athletes, Bible Club, Empower Her, Native American Club, 9th Island Polynesian Club, Black Student Union, Gay-Straight Alliance, Filipino Club.

 Numerous other clubs focus on a variety of activities or interests, including Dungeons and Dragons, cinema, photography, creative writing, theater, true crime, crochet, and anime.